paul-mateos/azure-apim-deployment-utils/readme.md

 The `swaggerfiles.json` is used by the `apim_update` script to update a list of APIs using their Swagger definitions.

+The `swagger` properties must contain the relative path to the Swagger file to use for updating the API.
+The actual Swagger file must reside inside a sub directory of the *config dir* for the scripts to find them under all circumstances.
+This means your build scripts must put them there, if you do not decide to keep them in source control together with the script *config dir*.
+This is an option, but usually, your update build script would rather retrieve the Swagger files from a backend service drop location which is created at deployment of those backend services (that's the moment where the Swagger files are actually in effect).

+When working locally with the Python interpreter, the `swagger` properties may as well be fully qualified paths, but when using the dockerized scripts, the path is mandatorily relative, as the container only sees the *config dir* and not the entire host.

 This functionality is intended to be used after you have deployed your backend service to your Dev instances; the deployment scripts of your backend service (which in turn should supply the Swagger files) should trigger the `apim_update` script, which updates the API in your Dev APIm instance using the Swagger files.

 Due to the fact that Azure APIm does not let us specify the service URL (`serviceUrl`) of an API using properties, which in turn could be used to uniquely identify an API, using these scripts require us to workaround this a little: